mohammad-rowshan/Error-Coefficient-reduced-Polar-PAC-Codes/README.md

 The difference between the two files is that the file err_coeff_full.m construct polar codes using density evolution with GA method and proviles set I to the enumerator function err_coeff(I,N) while err_coeff.m includes only the enumerator and you need to provide set I to the function.

-2) The algorithm to reducing the number of minimum weight of polar codes: The set of Python functions to modify a polar code with index set I a.k.a $\mathcal{A}$, code length N and n=log2(N).
+2) The algorithm to reduce the number of minimum weight of polar codes: The set of Python functions to modify a polar code with index set I a.k.a $\mathcal{A}$, code length N and n=log2(N).

 Note that the main function is modify_profile.
 As these functions are taken from a user-defined Python class with modifications, if you find any minor error in it, please let me know.